eriya520/NLP_subreddits.github.io/README.md

 ### Conclusion
 **NPL Analysis:**
-* Sentimental analysis showed the post length are about the same for both stores, but Trader Joe's won by a large margin on having more positive postS, and Trader Joe's also tends to have less negative posts as compared to Whole Foods.
+* Sentimental analysis showed the post length are about the same for both stores, but Trader Joe's won by a large margin on having more positive posts, and Trader Joe's also tends to have less negative posts as compared to Whole Foods.

 In this project, two high-performed models have been explored, each one has its own pros and cons:
 **Model recommendation should be tailored to customer need:**